-Section 2.D.1.b: Notice of Renewal/Non-Renewal from the Sponsor; Appcal: Except when exercising its authority for the immediate termination of a charter school, the Sponsor shall provide written notification to the governing body of the School of the proposed renewal or non-renewal of its Charter at least ninety (90) days in advance of the proposed action.
+Section 2.D.1.b: Notice of Renewal/Non-Renewal from the Sponsor; Appeal: Except when exercising its authority for the immediate termination of a charter school, the Sponsor shall provide written notification to the governing body of the School of the proposed renewal or non-renewal of its Charter at least ninety (90) calendar days in advance of the proposed action.
 In the event of a non-renewal, the notice shall state in reasonable detail the grounds for the proposed action.
 The notice shall state that the School's governing body may issue a request for a hearing.
 Said request must be made within fourteen (14) calendar days of receiving the notice.
-The hearing shall be conducted using the procedure selected by the Sponsor from those alternatives specified in Section 1002.33(8)(b), Florida Statutes.
+The hearing shall be conducted using the procedure selected by the Sponsor_from those alternatives specified in Section 1002.33(8)(b), Florida Statutes.

-Section 2.D.1.c Notice of Renewal/Non-Renewal from the School: The School shall notify the Sponsor in writing at least ninety (90) days prior to the expiration of the Charter as to the School's intent to renew or not to renew.
+Section 2.D.1.c: Notice of Renewal/Non-Renewal from the School: The School shall notify the Sponsor in writing at least ninety (90) calendar days prior to the expiration of the Charter as to the School's intent to renew or not to renew.

-Section 2.D.2 90-Day Termination: This Charter may be terminated upon ninety (90) calendar days' written notice pursuant to Section 1002.33 (8)(b) and (c), Florida Statutes, for any of the grounds listed in the foregoing Non-Renewal Section, Grounds for Good Cause Section, or ground specified elsewhere in this Charter or provided under applicable law.
-This Charter may also be terminated by the Sponsor before the expiration of its term if the Sponsor determines, after due notice and opportunity to be heard, that insufficient progress has been made by the School in attaining achievement objectives as established in Section 2.D.1.A. herein above and as agreed to by the parties hereto and contained in this Charter.
+Section 2.D.2: 90-Day Termination: This Charter may be terminated upon ninety (90) calendar days written notice pursuant to Section 1002.33(8)(b) Florida Statutes, for any of the grounds listed in the foregoing Non-Renewal Section, Grounds for Good Cause Section, or ground specified elsewhere in this Charter or provided under applicable law.
+This Charter may also be terminated by the Sponsor before the expiration of its term if the Sponsor determines, after due notice and opportunity to be heard, that insufficient progress has been made by the School in attaining certain achievement objectives agreed to by the parties hereto and contained in this Charter.

-Section 2.D.2.a: Notice from the Sponsor; Appeal: Except when immediately terminated pursuant to this Charter, the Sponsor shall provide written notification to the governing body of the School of the proposed termination of a charter at least ninety (90) days in advance of the proposed action.
-The notice shall state in reasonable detail the grounds the School's violation of any court order, as for the proposed action.
+Section 2.D.2.a: Notice from the Sponsor; Appeal: Except when immediately terminated pursuant to this Charter, the Sponsor shall provide written notification to the governing body of the School of the proposed termination of a charter at least ninety (90) calendar days in advance of the proposed action.
+The notice shall state in reasonable detail the grounds for the proposed action.
 The notice shall state that the School's governing body may issue a request for an informal hearing before the Sponsor.
 Said request must be made within fourteen (14) calendar days of receiving the notice.
-The hearing shall be conducted using the procedure selected by the Sponsor from those alternatives specified in Section 1002.33(80)(b), Florida Statutes.
+The hearing shall be conducted using the procedure selected by the Sponsor from those alternatives specified in Section 1002.33(8)(b), Florida Statutes.